 On October 21, 2000, the Beta Omicron Alumni Chapter was founded and a committee set out to locate and purchase a fraternity house.
 Incredibly, only 62 days later on December, 20th that idea became reality, when alumni purchased the current house located at 730 University Parkway.

-2002 – At Supreme Chapter 2002, Allain was elected to a two-year term on the National Council, serving as National Chaplain.
-Beta Omicron Chapter received the Fraternity’s ‘Summit Award,’ given to the top chapter in each region.
+At Supreme Chapter 2002, Allain was elected to a two-year term on Pi Kappa Phi Fraternity’s National Council, serving as National Chaplain.
+Beta Omicron Chapter received the Fraternity’s ‘Summit Award,’ given to the top chapter in each geographic region.
+In August, the Beta Omicron Alumni Chapter received the National Housing Corporation Award from Pi Kapp Properties, recognizing accomplishments and for exemplification as a model housing corporation.
 Pi Kappa Phi was named the 2001-2002 NSU Intramural All-Sports champion.

 Beta Omicron chapter alumnus Valsin A. Marmillion was named to NSU’s Long Purple Line in the Fall of 2004.
 Marmillion is recognized as one of the top campaign strategists in the country.
 Under his leadership the firm of Marmillion + Company has emerged as one of the nation’s premiere marketing and communications firms.
 He has been active in the effort to save coastal Louisiana.